 Alzheimer’s Society BAME research

-Today we are supporting a number of research studies that focus on BAME communities and hope to expand this area of our work in the future:
+We have supported a number of research studies that focus on BAME communities and hope to expand this area of our work in the future:

 - Professor Paul Higgs at University College London is exploring how dementia services can meet the needs of Black African and Caribbean people.

-- At the University of Bradford, Professor Jan Obeyode is working to understand how African-Caribbean and Irish communities view and cope with dementia, and developing an intervention that has culturally relevant examples and scenarios.
+- At the University of Bradford, Professor Jan Oyebode is working to understand how African-Caribbean and Irish communities view and cope with dementia, and developing an intervention that has culturally relevant examples and scenarios.

 - Dr Sahdia Parveen at the University of Bradford is investigating the role of obligation, willingness and preparedness for caregiving within South Asian communities.